CL2ML/handle-heroku-postgres/README.md

 ### Py Packages

 - psycopg2: PostgreSQL python handler
-- dotenv: Load environment variables
+- dotenv: Load environment variables from an .env file containing the database url (added to .gitignore)

 ### Custom methods

 - commands: Custom method containing the SQL commands that will be loaded into the scripts

-## Components

-- Check database connection
-- Create table
-- Check tables
-- Check table columns

 ## Sources & Credits